GideonLeGrange/mikrotik-java/README.md

 We can run some commands asynchronously in order to continue receiving updates:

-This example shows how to run '/interface wireless monitor' and have the result sent to a listener object, which prints it
+This example shows how to run '/interface wireless monitor' and have the result sent to a listener object, which prints it:

 ```java
 String tag = con.execute("/interface/wireless/monitor .id=wlan1 return signal-to-noise",